 Leila Hassan was editor from May / Jun 1985 to Jan 1988.

-The library has an incomplete run of Race Today from 1969 to 1988.
+The Library has an excellent but incomplete run of Race Today from 1969 to 1988.

 We would gratefully receive donations of issues to complete the run.